loxilb-io/loxilbdocs/docs/ha-deploy.md

 Kubernetes uses a cluster with 2 Master Nodes and 2 Worker Nodes, all the nodes use the same 192.168.80.0/24 subnet.
 In this scenario, loxilb will be deployed as a DaemonSet in all the master nodes.
 And, kube-loxilb will be deployed as Deployment.

 ### Ideal for use when
-  1. Clients and end-points need to be in same-subnet.
+  1. Clients and services need to be in same-subnet.
-  2. Clients and svc VIP need to be in same-subnet  (end-points may be in different networks).
+  2. End-points may or may not be in same subnet.
   3. Simpler deployment is desired.

 ### Roles and Responsiblities for kube-loxilb: